 The contents of the present paper are organized as follows.
-In $\S1$, we discuss the purely tempered étale-theoretic anabelian aspects of the theta function and show, in particular, that the "étale theta function" - i.e., the Kummer class of the usual formal algebraic theta function - is preserved by isomorphisms of the tempered fundamental group [cf. Theorems 1.6; 1.10].
-In $\S2$, after studying various coverings and quotient coverings of a punctured elliptic curve, we introduce the notions of a mono-theta environment and a bi-theta environment [cf. Definition 2.14] and study the rigidity properties of these notions [cf. Theorem 2.15].
-In $\S3$, we define the "tempered Frobenioids" in which we shall develop the Frobenioid-theoretic approach to the étale theta function; in particular, we show that these tempered Frobenioids satisfy various nice properties which allow one to apply the extensive theory of [Mzk16], [Mzk17] [cf. Theorem 3.7; Corollary 3.8; Proposition 3.9].
-In §4, we develop "bi-Kummer theory" - i.e., a sort of generalization of the "Kummer class associated to a rational function" to the "bi-Kummer data" associated to a pair of sections [corresponding to the numerator and denominator of a rational function] of a line bundle - in a category-theoretic fashion [cf. Theorem 4.4] for fairly general tempered Frobenioids.
-Finally, in $\S5$, we specialize the theory of $\S3$, $\S4$ to the case of the étale theta function, as discussed in §1.
-In particular, we observe that a monotheta environment may also be regarded as a mathematical structure naturally associated to a certain tempered Frobenioid [cf. Theorem 5.10, (iii)].
-Also, we discuss certain aspects of the constant multiple rigidity [as well as, to a lesser extent, of the cyclotomic and discrete rigidity of a mono-theta environment that may only be understood in the context of the Frobenioid-theoretic approach to the étale theta function [cf. Corollary 5.12 and the discussion of the following remarks].
+In $\S1$ , we discuss the purely tempered étale-theoretic anabelian aspects of the theta function and show, in particular, that the "étale theta function" - i.e., the Kummer class of the usual formal algebraic theta function - is preserved by isomorphisms of the tempered fundamental group [cf. Theorems 1.6; 1.10].
+In $\S2$ , after studying various coverings and quotient coverings of a punctured elliptic curve, we introduce the notions of a mono-theta environment and a bi-theta environment [cf. Definition 2.13] and study the "group-theoretic constructibility" and rigidity properties of these notions [cf. Corollaries 2.18, 2.19].
+In §3, we define the "tempered Frobenioids" in which we shall develop the Frobenioid-theoretic approach to the étale theta function; in particular, we show that these tempered Frobenioids satisfy various nice properties which allow one to apply the extensive theory of [Mzk17], [Mzk18] [cf. Theorem 3.7; Corollary 3.8].
+In §4, we develop "bi-Kummer theory" - i.e., a sort of generalization of the "Kummer class associated to a rational function" to the "bi-Kummer data" associated to a pair of sections corresponding to the numerator and denominator of a rational function] of a line bundle - in a category-theoretic fashion [cf. Theorem 4.4 for fairly general tempered Frobenioids.
+Finally, in §5, we specialize the theory of $\S3$ , $\S4$ to the case of the étale theta function, as discussed in $\S1$ .
+In particular, we observe that a mono-theta environment may also be regarded as a mathematical structure naturally associated to a certain tempered Frobenioid [cf. Theorem 5.10, (iii)].
+Also, we discuss certain aspects of the constant multiple rigidity [as well as, to a lesser extent, of the cyclotomic and discrete rigidity] of a mono-theta environment that may only be understood in the context of the Frobenioid-theoretic approach to the étale theta function [cf. Corollary 5.12 and the discussion of the following remarks].